kdebisschop/rundeck-rancher-node-plugin/README.md

 ### Rancher File Copier

 Should be considered beta.
 Probably limited to text files.

+## Road Map

+ - 0.6.x Make File Copier binary-safe.
+ - 0.7 Provide container upgrade node step plugin.
+ - 0.9.x Provide reasonable if not complete test coverage prior to 1.x

+## Known Bugs

+ - Node Executor fails with java.lang.ArrayIndexOutOfBoundsException after 15 minutes.
+ - File Copier handles only test files.

 ## Compatibility

- This has been tested with Rundeck 3.x and Rancher 1.6.
+This has been tested with Rundeck 3.1.3 and Rancher 1.6.26.